 1. Contact Your Insurance Company

-First, take steps to contact the insurance company directly.
-When you call State Farm, all calls are recorded, so you will have evidence to support your efforts to prove the insurer is acting in bad faith.
+First, contact the insurance company directly.
+When you call State Farm, the company records all calls, so you will have evidence to support your efforts to prove the insurer is acting in bad faith.

 You can ask the adjuster handling your claim what you need to do to expedite the process.
-The insurer should provide the answers you need to get your claim reviewed more quickly.
-However, if the insurer cannot give you answers, this may signify that you are being taken advantage of during this challenging time in your life.
+The insurer should provide the answers you need to accelerate the review of your claim.
+You may also check your State Farm claim status in some cases.

 2. Be Cooperative